A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Proposed Method

-Let $\{\bx_1,\bx_2,\dots,\bx_n\}\subseteq \mathbb{R}^d$ be $n$ data points to be clustered.
-Let $\phi:\mathbb{R}^d \rightarrow \mathcal{H}$ be a feature map that maps every data point $\bx_i$ to $\phi(\bx_i)$ in the Reproducing Kernel Hilbert Space, $\mathcal{H}$.
-Let $\bu_i \in \mathcal{H}$ be the centroid corresponding to $\phi(\bx_i)$.
-We propose to solve the following optimisation problem: Equation \ref{opti_prob} has two separate summand terms.
+Equation~\eqref{eq:kcc} has two separate summand terms.
 The first summation is a measure of the fit of the model: the smaller this term is, the closer the $\phi(\bx_i)$'s are to their corresponding centroids, $\bu_i$'s, indicating a good fit of the model.
 The second term is a penalisation term, to keep the number of distinct centroids in check.
 The smaller this penalty term is, the fewer the number of distinct cluster centroids.
-Here $\gamma$ is the tuning parameter for the fusion penalty term $\sum w_{ij}\|\bu_i - \bu_j\|$, while $w_{ij}$'s are non-negative weights for every pair of data points, $i$ and $j$. $\gamma$ serves as a tradeoff between the model fit and the model complexity.
+Here $\gamma$ is the tuning parameter for the fusion penalty term $\sum w_{ij}\|\bu_i - \bu_j\|$, while $w_{ij}$'s are non-negative weights for every pair of data points $i$ and $j$. $\gamma$ serves as a tradeoff between the model fit and the model complexity.
 The larger $\gamma$ is, the more probable it is that the cluster centroids fuse to make the fusion penalty small, and thus minimise the entire objective.
 It is a good choice to select the weights in a way that depends on the proximity of $\bx_i$ and $\bx_j$.

-Associated with the map, $\phi$ is an inner product, $\langle \cdot \; , \; \cdot \rangle$, of the Hilbert space $\mathcal{H}$, which satisfies all three properties of an inner product: symmetry, linearity, and positive-definiteness.
-Accordingly, we also have the kernel function, $k:\mathbb{R}^{d} \times \mathbb{R}^{d} \rightarrow \mathbb{R}^{+}$ such that $k(\bx_i,\bx_j)=\langle \phi(\bx_i),\phi(\bx_j) \rangle$, and the kernel matrix $\bm{K}$, whose $(i,j)^{th}$ entry is $k(\bx_i,\bx_j)$.
-Define $\bm{\phi}=[\phi(\bx_1), \phi(\bx_2),\dots,\phi(\bx_n)]^\top$.
-Note that, $\bK=\bm{\phi}\bm{\phi}^\top$.
+Associated with the map $\phi$ is an inner product $\langle\cdot,\cdot\rangle$ of the Hilbert space $\mathcal{H}$, which satisfies all three properties of an inner product: symmetry, linearity, and positive-definiteness.
+Accordingly, we also have the kernel function, $k : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}^{+}$ such that $k(x_i, x_j) = \langle\phi(\bx_i),\phi(\bx_j)\rangle$, and the kernel matrix $\bK$, whose $(i,j)^{\text{th}}$ entry is $k(\bx_i, \bx_j)$.
+Define $\bm{\phi} = [\phi(\bx_1), \phi(\bx_2), \dots, \phi(\bx_n)]^\top$.
+Note that $\bK = \bm{\phi}\bm{\phi}^\top$.